BrandShield launches MyShield to protect users from cryptocurrency scams

 Blockchain and cryptocurrencies have wrestled with one pervasive issue since the dawn of the industry: scams.
-Figuring out how to spot a real cryptocurrency site from those that are phishing or otherwise trying to access your personal information can be hard.
+Figuring out how to spot a real cryptocurrency site among those that are phishing or otherwise trying to access your personal information can be hard.

 Today, BrandShield — an AI-powered cyber intelligence company focused on online brand abuse — has announced a collaboration with Cool Cousin and Zeex to launch an anti-scam platform called MyShield.

-MyShield is designed to protect its partners and its partners’ users and combines AI with community feedback to give cryptocurrency users confidence.
-Interestingly, the platform offers incentives for marking suspicious activities, in addition to a money-back-guarantee for premium users, thus providing insurance for online purchases.
+MyShield is designed to protect its partners and their users and combines AI with community feedback to give cryptocurrency users greater confidence.
+Interestingly, the platform offers incentives for marking suspicious activities, in addition to a money-back guarantee for premium users, thus providing insurance for online purchases.

-So how much of the solution is AI-driven, and how much relies on humans reporting issues?
+So how much of the solution is AI-driven, and how much relies on human reporting of issues?

 “Users of MyShield will get an initial notification based on the AI, even if there are no human reports yet,” CEO Yoav Keren told me.
 “If a user creates a report, and the website or social media page has still not been analyzed by the AI, an initial notification based on the user’s reports will be provided.”